SteeltoeOSS/Documentation/docs/discovery/load-balancing.md

 ## Load Balancing

-Any time a client needs to select a service instance to send a request to, some mechanism is required for selecting the instance to call.
+Any time a client needs to select a service instance to which to send a request, some mechanism is required for selecting the instance to call.
 In all mechanisms provided for service discovery in Steeltoe versions before 2.2.0, service instances were selected randomly. `Steeltoe.Common` 2.2.0 added a new abstraction named `ILoadBalancer`, which provides configurable load balancing.

 ### ILoadBalancer